-We have been talking about roots and that taking time to establish solid fundamentals in your life, such as morals, character, and integrity, pay off throughout your life.
+We have been talking about roots and that taking time to establish solid fundamentals in your life, such as morals, character, and integrity, pays off throughout your life.
 It takes time and perseverance, a topic on which I have written a great day.
-Today I want you to consider the quacking aspens in what is called the Pano, in Fishlake National Forest in Utah.
+Today, please consider the quacking aspens in the Pano, in Fishlake National Forest in Utah.
 It is considered by experts to be 80,000 years old, and a single root system connects all of the 40,000 trees.
-If one tree is in an area where there is insufficient water, the other trees can sense that and get moisture to that tree.
-Amazing how nature sets an example for all of us and how we are all connected.
+If one tree is in an area with insufficient water, the other trees can sense that and get moisture to that tree.
+Unique how nature sets an example for all of us and how we are all connected.
 Now there are many directions that I could take this from here, environment, equality, world affairs, and on and on.
-But I write a lot about kids and am going to head that direction.
+But I write a lot about kids and am going to head in that direction.

-We are all connected, and we want everyone to be successful; otherwise, they cannot make their contribution to the world.
-Carl Jung commented when we saw an Oak tree that he reminded him of the self, and that the roots were the unconsciousness.
+We are all connected, and we want everyone to be successful; otherwise, they cannot contribute to the world.
+When we saw an Oak tree, Carl Jung commented that he reminded him of the self and unconscious roots.
 The unconsciousness is where we operate when we react to something without thinking.
-It is an unconscious move.
-So, if we take time to help youth establish those roots, then we are, in turn, helping them to set down some real fundamentals in their life concerning character, integrity, and morals.
+It is a cold move.
+So, if we take time to help youth establish those roots, then we are, in turn, allowing them to set down some real fundamentals in their life concerning character, integrity, and morals.
 I challenge our readers to take some time to make a difference for the youth that are in their lives today.